mlzarathustra/ondes/TO-DO.md

  ---
   - if there is only one envelope, assume it is the primary.
   - change the keyword "exit" to "primary"?

  ---
+  - attach a slider to FM mod/freq

+ ---